 A simple example will be used to illustrate how a regular von Neumann architecture processor and memory is converted to the modified von Neumann architecture.
+This simple example is not in any way intended to be a practical instruction set - just very simple.
+It shows how little an instruction set needs to be changed.
+A conventional instruction set is actually used.

 This simple regular von Neumann architecture processor will have only one instruction, but it will be suitable for moving data around, doing table lookups, and branching.